 We’ve got some upload plans for the future, definitely.
 We took a hiatus to think of new ideas over Christmas but we’ll have lots of new videos coming, we’ve got some exciting things in the pipeline so I can’t wait to share them with everybody.

-We understand you attended Waitress.
-What did you think of the show and what was special about your visit?
+We understand you attended Waitress the Musical in the West End, what did you think of the show and was there anything special about your visit?

 I’d seen Waitress on Broadway the previous year and I thought it was incredible, the whole cast were amazing.
 For my birthday, we got tickets for the UK version and we went a couple of days after and we saw it was the karaoke night so we freaked out.
 We signed our names up and we waited there after the show.
 The whole cast and show was incredible, I absolutely loved it!
 After the show, they said, ‘can Natasha Raphael come to the stage for karaoke?’ and I was like ‘oh my gosh, that’s so incredible’.
 We went backstage and got to meet the cast who all watch you perform and it was absolutely incredible, although a bit nerve-racking to be in front of the whole Adelphi crowd that was there watching the show that night and obviously performing the songs that you just heard was a bit nerve-racking as well!
 It was such an incredible feeling to be on that stage and the whole cast were so supportive and it was such a great atmosphere to perform in, so I really loved it!
 Thank you to all the Waitress cast and company that allowed me to do it!

-Are you able to say what acting plans you have coming up?
+Are you able to tell us what acting plans you have coming up?